qo-proto/qh/docs/static-tables.md

 ## Request Headers

-This file was generated using the `generate_outputs.py` CLI: https://github.com/Erl-koenig/http-header-tracker
+This file was generated using the `generate_outputs.py` script: https://github.com/Erl-koenig/http-header-tracker

 **Slot usage: 100/255**